Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 3. Which action do I need to take?

-The idea is to not let it linger and avoid dealing with something that needs your attention.
+The idea is not to let it linger and avoid dealing with something that needs your attention.

 7. Clear communication with yourself and others takes time